 Release management in embedded software often ends up being an afterthought.
-I’ve definitely been there myself - juggling a million priorities until, under a tight deadline, I just generated a build on my local machine and shipped it to production.
+I’ve definitely been there myself: juggling a million priorities until, under a tight deadline, I just generated a build on my local machine and shipped it to production.
 Definitely not ideal, but sometimes the pressure to deliver leads you to cut corners.

 Here are a few strategies I’ve found especially helpful over the years: